Understanding Protected Characteristics in Equality Act 2010

 (c) ethnic or national origin (refers to a sense of citizenship with a historic and/or geographical element).

 Have a look at our race discrimination claim template.
-What constitutes an ethnic group is fairly wide; it includes groups which might not have a shared ‘race’ but a shared history and cultural tradition that distinguishes them from other groups.
-For example in Mandla and another v Lee and others [1983] 2 AC 548 a school had refused to admit a Sikh student because he had a turban.
-The school denied that being a Sikh was a membership of a racial or ethnic group.
-Lord Denning dissented and held this case should not have been perused.
+What constitutes an ethnic group is pretty broad; it includes groups which might not have a shared ‘race’ but a shared history and cultural tradition that distinguishes them from other groups.
+For example, in Mandla and another v Lee and others [1983] 2 AC 548, a school had refused to admit a Sikh student because he had a turban.
+The school denied that being a Sikh was a membership in a racial or ethnic group.
+Lord Denning dissented and held that this case should not have been pursued.
 The decision classed Sikhs as not being “ethnic”.
-Lord Denning remarks sparked protests, including a demonstration where thousands of Sikhs participated in Hyde Park.
+Lord Denning's remarks sparked protests, including a demonstration where thousands of Sikhs participated in Hyde Park.
 Ministers were forced to intervene and declare that if the House of Lords did not correct the Court of Appeal ruling they would legislate to remedy the problem.

 In BBC Scotland v Souster [2001] IRLR 50, the Court of Session confirmed that the Scots and English are separate racial groups, defined by reference to their national origins.
-Thus there is agreement that the English and Scottish peoples belong to distinct racial categories.
-According to the Race Relations Act of 1976, discrimination might take place if an individual was treated differently due to the fact that they were of English or Scottish descent.
+Thus, there is agreement that the English and Scottish peoples belong to distinct racial categories.
+According to the Race Relations Act of 1976, discrimination might take place if an individual was treated differently because they were of English or Scottish descent.

 Religion or belief s.10 EA